-However, if the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+If your request is for a medical item or service and the Integrated Administrative Hearing Office needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The Integrated Administrative Hearing Office can’t take extra time to make a decision if your request is for a Medicare Part B prescription drug.

 If you had a “standard” appeal at Level 1, you will also have a “standard” appeal at Level 2

 If you had a standard appeal to our plan at Level 1, you will automatically receive a standard appeal at Level 2.

-The review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal.
+If your request is for a medical item or service, the review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal.

+If your request is for a Medicare Part B prescription drug, the review organization must give you an answer to your Level 2 Appeal within 7 calendar days of when it receives your appeal.

-f the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+If your request is for a medical item or service and the Integrated Administrative Hearing Office needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The Integrated Administrative Hearing Office can’t take extra time to make a decision if your request is for a Medicare Part B prescription drug.

+If you qualified for continuation of benefits when you filed your Level 1 Appeal, your benefits for the service, item, or drug under appeal will also continue during Level 2.
+Go to page <xx> for information about continuing your benefits during Level 1 Appeals.

-Step 2: The Independent Review Organization gives you their answer.
+Step 2: The Integrated Administrative Hearing Office gives you their answer.

-The Independent Review Organization will tell you its decision in writing and explain the reasons for it.
+The Integrated Administrative Hearing Office will tell you its decision in writing and explain the reasons for it.

-If the review organization says yes to part or all of what you requested, we must authorize the medical care coverage within 72 hours or
+If the Integrated Administrative Hearing Office says yes to part or all of a request for a medical item or service, we must:

+authorize the medical care coverage within 72 hours or

-provide the service within 14 calendar days after we receive the decision from the review organization for standard requests or within 72 hours from the date the plan receives the decision from the review organization for expedited requests.
+provide the service within 14 calendar days after we receive the Hearing Office’s decision for standard requests or

+provide the service within 72 hours from the date the plan receives the Hearing Office’s decision for expedited requests.

+If the Integrated Administrative Hearing Office says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Part B prescription drug under dispute:

+within 72 hours after we receive the Hearing Office’s decision for standard requests or

+within 24 hours from the date we receive the Hearing Office’s decision for expedited requests.

 If this organization says no to part or all of your appeal, it means they agree with our plan that your request (or part of your request) for coverage for medical care should not be approved.
 (This is called “upholding the decision.”
 It is also called “turning down your appeal.”)

-If the Independent Review Organization “upholds the decision” you have the right to a Level 3 Appeal.
-However, to make another appeal at Level 3, the dollar value of the medical care coverage you are requesting must meet a certain minimum.
-If the dollar value of the coverage you are requesting is too low, you cannot make another appeal, which means that the decision at Level 2 is final.
-The written notice you get from the Independent Review Organization will tell you how to find out the dollar amount to continue the appeals process.
+If the Integrated Administrative Hearing Office “upholds the decision” you have the right to a Level 3 Appeal.

-Step 3: If your case meets the requirements, you choose whether you want to take your appeal further.
+Step 3: Choose whether you want to take your appeal further.

-There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+There are two additional levels in the appeals process after Level 2 (for a total of four levels of appeal).

-If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
-The details on how to do this are in the written notice you got after your Level 2 Appeal.
+If your Level 2 Appeal is turned down you must decide whether you want to go on to Level 3 and make a third appeal.
+The written notice you got after your Level 2 Appeal has the details on how to do this.